List of Family Matters characters: Laura Lee Winslow

-Laura Lee Winslow is the oldest daughter of Harriette and Carl Winslow and the object of Steve Urkel's affections.
+Laura Lee Winslow (nee "Felicia") is the oldest daughter of Harriette and Carl Winslow, the object of Steve Urkel's affections, and an aspiring attorney.
 In school, Laura was essentially the ideal girl; beautiful, popular and received very good grades.
 Unlike her brother, who was a slacker and more into sports, Laura was very independent and focused with her education and was even distraught when her straight-A streak was broken by a mere B+.
 She often tried to do everything to succeed by herself, which was not always the right choice.
 She tried to start a babysitting business when she was a child, sneaked out of the house to burn herself out studying for a test despite her parents' insistence to rest and worked a graveyard shift to save money to buy a car.
-She eventually got accepted to Harvard University in season seven's "Twinkle Toes Faldo," but decided to decline the offer because her parents could not afford the tuition, though she told them it was because she could not live so far from home.
+She eventually got accepted to Harvard University in season seven's "Twinkle Toes Faldo," but decided to decline the offer because her parents could not afford the tuition, though she told them it was because she could not live so far from home, starts a new plan by completing her undergraduate studies at a local university first before pursuing her law degree.

-Laura, along with her father and brother is also often bothered by their annoying neighbor, Steve Urkel.
+Laura, along with her father and brother & Aunt is also often bothered by their annoying neighbor, Steve Urkel.

 Laura began as quite vain, often in pursuit of popular good-looking boys, being dismissive towards Steve and showing little respect for her academically challenged older brother.
 She was not always a good judge of character, as a majority of her would-be boyfriends were antagonists in their appearances.
 She had many boyfriends who would bully Steve and who would cheat on her but would ultimately end with Steve warding them off.
 Laura generally had little patience for Steve's antics but her seeming dislike of him only seemed to egg him on further.
 She eventually grew wiser and demonstrated better judgement.
 She has shown appreciation to Steve when he selflessly helped her and the Winslows out when they needed him.
 Laura eventually learned to love Steve.
 They became a couple in the final (ninth) season episode "Crazy for You” and were engaged to be married in the third-to-last episode, "Pop Goes the Question".